lextm/jekyll-theme-chirpy/_posts/2007-12-29-grapevine-voice-possible-json.md

 permalink: /grapevine-voice-possible-json-e2370c321dea
 excerpt_separator: <!--more-->
 ---
 .NET 3.5 introduces a JSON formatter.
-So I am considering giving up Yaowi’s XmlSerializer and XmlDeserializer some time later.
+So I am considering giving up Yaowi's XmlSerializer and XmlDeserializer some time later.

 I know this may break compatibility.
 So I will do that only if .NET 3.5 becomes really popular.
 This depends on CodeGear RAD Studio.